-In this guide, we’ll discuss what you need to know to write applications that take advantage of the Ping Identity Data Governance Broker’s authentication and resource server capabilities.
+In this guide, we’ll discuss what you need to know to write applications that take advantage of the Ping Identity Data Governance Broker’s resource server capabilities.

 What is the Data Governance Broker?

 The Data Governance Broker’s resource server is a SCIM provider.
-Using an access token obtained during authentication, a Data Governance Broker client can search, create, update, and delete user data and related data using the simple SCIM REST API.
+A Data Governance Broker client can search, create, update, and delete user data and related data using the simple SCIM REST API.

 Behind the scenes, the Data Governance Broker acts as a bridge to user data stored at the user store.
-The user store may be comprised of multiple data stores of arbitrary types, though an LDAP-based Ping Identity Directory Server always acts as the primary data store to handle password-based authentication.
-These details are irrelevant to applications, however, which need only interact with the Data Governance Broker through its simple OpenID Connect and SCIM APIs.
+The user store may be comprised of multiple data stores of arbitrary types, though an LDAP-based Ping Identity Directory Server is typical.

 Let’s take these terms and break them down into a table of actors.
 We’ll be referring to these entities throughout the documentation.

 |Client||Also called an application.
 This is the software that you write.
 It relies upon the Data Governance Broker’s services to provide some benefit to your end users or your organization.
 Typically, it needs the Data Governance Broker to authenticate a user, and it needs to read or modify data belonging to the end user on that user’s behalf.|